poojadawada/Intracranial-Hemorrhage-Detection/README.md

 The threshold was decided giving more weightage to recall as is the case in a medical case.

-For more information, please refer to the presentation in the repository.
+For more information, please refer to the presentation in the repository or our [blogpost](https://medium.com/detecting-intracranial-hemorrhage-with-deep/detecting-intracranial-hemorrhage-with-deep-learning-e3c5a6eb3d11).